MicrosoftDocs/windowsserverdocs/WindowsServerDocs/networking/technologies/conv-nic/cnic-single.md

 |[Default]|ETS|70 |0-2,4-7| Global|&nbsp;|&nbsp;|
 |SMB      |ETS|30 |3 |Global|&nbsp;|&nbsp;|

-## Remove Debugger Conflict \(Mellanox adapter only\)
+## Known issue: Mellanox adapter debugger conflict

-If you are using an adapter from Mellanox you need to perform this step to configure the debugger.
 By default, when a Mellanox adapter is used, the attached debugger blocks NetQos.
-You can use the following command to override the debugger.
+Therefore, if you are using an adapter from Mellanox and intend to attach a debugger, you can use the following command resolve this issue.
+This step is not required if you do not intend to attached a debugger or if you're not using a Mellanox adapter.

     Set-ItemProperty HKLM:"\SYSTEM\CurrentControlSet\Services\NDIS\Parameters" AllowFlowControlUnderDebugger -type DWORD -Value 1 –Force